Baking a perfect cheesecake at home is a dessert lover’s dream.

 Here’s how this works:

-- Cut the baking paper in the shape of the springform pan’s base.
-The cut out should be slightly bigger than the pan’s bottom.
+- Cut the baking paper into the shape of the springform pan’s base.
+The cut-out should be slightly bigger than the pan’s bottom.

 - Prepare the pan by pressing the parchment paper into the bottom of the pan.